 Mantras and meditation

->

-> When meditating, a mantra is a great tool to deter one’s minds natural tendency to wander off.
+When meditating, a mantra is a great tool to deter one’s mind’s natural tendency to wander off.
 Mantras are also useful when practicing yoga.
 Picking a mantra at the beginning of class can help you keep your focus on your set intention for that particular class.

->

-> If you are new to meditating, you should find the type of meditation that is best for you, as there are all sorts of meditations based on your own likes and dislikes.
-For instance, many people don’t realize that there is a type of meditation called movement meditation, which is good for beginners who struggle to sit still.
+If you are new to meditating, you should find the type of meditation that is best for you, as there are all sorts of meditations based on your own likes and dislikes.
+For instance, many people don’t realize that there is a type of meditation called movement meditation, which is good for beginner yogis who struggle to sit still.

->

-> Finding Your Perfect Self-Loving Mantras
+Finding Your Perfect Self-Loving Mantras

 A mantra can go beyond a phrase to keep you focused on the positive and give you spiritual strength; a mantra has the power to affect your actions.
 For instance, when Mahatma Gandhi said, “be the change you wish to see in the world,” he didn’t just say it, he lived it.
 What is the mantra you want to live?
 Is it a positive, self-loving mantra?

 One easy way to get started is by incorporating some Loving Kindness Meditation into your daily routine with this mantra meditation video, which takes you step-by-step through the process of adding a mantra to your meditation.
 All you need is 20 minutes to get started.

 Self-care mantras can come from all sorts of unpredictable places.
 One of my favorite mantras, which I use whenever I’m not feeling grounded, comes from the Dr. Seuss book I received upon graduating from high school, which reads, “You have brains in your head.
 You have feet in your shoes.
 You can steer yourself in any direction you choose.”
 During times of uncertainty, I let these clever childhood sayings take over my internal dialogue.